DanielOgorchock/ST_Anything/README.md

   - With the Serial Monitor window open, load your sketch and watch the output
   - The MAC Address will be printed out in the serial monitor window.
 Write this down as you will need it to configure the Device using your ST App on your phone.
 (Note: MAC Address must later be entered with no delimeters in the form of "06AB23CD45EF" (without quotes!))

 WARNING:  If you are using an Arduino UNO, you may need to comment out some of the devices in the sketch (both in the global variable declaration section as well as the setup() function) due to the UNO's limited 2 kilobytes of SRAM.
 Failing to do so will most likely result in unpredictable behavior.
 The Arduino MEGA 2560 has 8k of SRAM and has four Hardware Serial ports (UARTs).
-If you plan on using many devices, get an Arduino MEGA 2560 or a NodeMCU v1.0 ESP8266-12e board.
+If you plan on using many devices, get an Arduino MEGA 2560, a MKR1000, a NodeMCU v1.0 ESP8266-12e, or a ESP32 board.

 ## SmartThings IDE Setup Instructions
 - Create an account and/or log into the SmartThings Developers Web IDE.